 - Cost-Effectiveness Analysis

-Students plan their projects in the fall quarter, present a formal proposal (qualifying exam) in the winter quarter, and conduct field research in the spring and summer quarters.
+Students plan their projects in the fall quarter, present a formal proposal (qualifying exam) in the winter quarter, and conduct research in the spring and summer quarters.
 The project culminates in a written and oral presentation (comprehensive exam) at the end of the summer quarter.
 The written portion may lead to future publication.

 See where master's students have conducted their capstone research projects.
 Click on a country to view project descriptions below the map.